slidejoe/how-to-copy-and-paste/Draft.md

 Do your research: Read my blog post
 Understand the problem:
 Be polite: Flattery will get you everywhere!
-Friendly, sociable, "TIA" On topic & suitable: Umbraco Discord, help-with-umbraco channel Summarize your problem: Pictures!
+Friendly, sociable, "TIA" On topic & suitable: Umbraco Discord, help-with-umbraco channel, hoping for a quick, short reply (it actually helped us chat it over and try things out without me needing to replicate)
+Summarize your problem: Pictures!
 "I would like to..."
 Reproducible example: Provided Umbraco version, media picker version, exact setup - I could do this!

 -->

 <!-- ---